Mini Pineapple Lime Mojito Cakes

-- In a medium bowl, whisk together 1½ cups of flours, baking powder and salt.
+- In a medium bowl, whisk together 1½ cups of flour, baking powder, and salt.
 In a small bowl, whisk the buttermilk with the rum if using.

 - Add in a third of the flour mixture and half of the buttermilk.
 Mix until just combined.
-Then add another third of flour and the rest of the buttermilk.
+Then add another third of the flour and the rest of the buttermilk.
 Mix again until just combined.
 Scrape down the side of the bowl as needed.
 Add the rest of the flour and mix for 30 seconds.
 Finish incorporating the flour into the batter by hand with a rubber spatula to avoid over mixing.

-- Transfer to a cooling rack and allow cake to cool in pan for 30 minutes.
+- Transfer to a cooling rack and allow the cake to cool in pan for 30 minutes.
 Using a small sharp knife, run it around the edge of the pan to loosen the cake and then invert the cake onto a cooling rack (lined with parchment paper) to cool completely.

 - Whisk together all the ingredients in a small bowl.
 If the glaze is too thick, whisk in rum or lime juice, a teaspoon at a time.

 - Just before serving, pour the glaze over the cake and allowing it to drip down the sides.
 Let glaze set for 20 minutes.
 Enjoy!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.